5 Tips for Building Your Own Remote Digital Marketing Team

 Your hired digital marketing talents need a means of contacting the owner or senior staff, and also accessing marketing instructions.
 Oftentimes marketers have to adjust a newsletter scheduled to go out in 20 minutes, a Google Adwords ad performance or A/B test a conversion page copy.
 Decisions need to be taken fast that may require contacting owners.
 You can achieve this using email, chat tools and task managing apps.

 Team chat tools like Slack allow for effective communication channels to be created for both work-related and non-work-related discussions.
 Flow, Trello and Asana are other solid task managing apps allowing your team to stay on board at all times, communicate effectively so you can keep in touch, and track project progress no matter where you all are.
-Skype and Google Hangouts are favorite tools for quick video calls.
+Skype, Zoom, and Google Hangouts are favorite tools for quick video calls.

 4. Deliberately Overcommunicate

-Brown adds the best way to avoid situations where one person says, “Wait, I thought we agreed on X?” and the other replies, “No, it was Y, wasn’t it?” is to communicate decisions and plans redundantly.
+“On a remote team, opportunities for misunderstanding between teammates distributed across both time and geography magnify.
+The best way to avoid situations where one person says, 'Wait, I thought we agreed on X?' and the other replies, 'No, it was Y, wasn’t it?' is to communicate decisions and plans redundantly."

-“For example: a remote team may brainstorm ideas over a video call, then share notes from that brainstorm via email, then discuss it further amongst themselves over chat and instant message, then post revised and updated notes to an internal wiki,” Brown explains.
+For example: a remote team may brainstorm ideas over a video call, then share notes from that brainstorm via email, then discuss it further amongst themselves over chat and instant message, then post revised and updated notes to an internal wiki,” Brown adds.
 “At each point of communication there’s opportunity for questions and clarification.”

 5. Keep in the Loop Always

 Grant your marketing team admin rights to the accounts you have on social media, advertising and analytical tools so they can do their job, but make sure you keep in the look and retain ownership.
-Sign in and check the accounts from time to time.
-Discuss your expectations with each individual marketer, making sure you are clear on goals, milestones, and expected time needed to complete a task.

 Set aside time each week for an online team catch-up, preferably via video, so that employees get the face-to-face interaction they’d enjoy in an office.
 Listen to your team’s views, and agree together on the way forward.
-In addition, pay simple acts of kindness to individual marketers, such as surprise compliments.
-This will all come together to strengthen team spirit and instill a sense of belonging and efficacy.

-See Also: Are You Using Micro-Influencers for Your Online Marketing Efforts?
+Read Also: Are You Using Micro-Influencers for Your Online Marketing Efforts?